 On this website, you will find the latest updates and our most recent research.

-Please visit our main website for detailed profiles, fun facts, history, and more on women running for public office in Ohio.
+Please visit our main website for fun facts, history, and detailed profiles about women running for public office in Ohio.

-The BW Center for Women & Politics of Ohio is a nonpartisan public resource dedicated to telling the stories of the remarkable women who have run for public office in Ohio, collecting data on women candidates, and providing undergraduates with the opportunity to engage in original research.
+The BW Center for Women & Politics of Ohio is a nonpartisan public resource dedicated to telling the stories of the remarkable and diverse women who have run for office in Ohio, collecting data on women candidates, and providing undergraduates with the opportunity to engage in original research.

 Professor Barbara Palmer Goes to Iceland